andrewmcgee/Injextor/README.md

 ## Usage

-To use dependencies they must first me registered with a resolver (`ResolverType`), usually when the application launches.
+To use dependencies they must first be registered with a resolver (`ResolverType`), usually when the application launches.

 The `Resolvers` singleton class stores 2 x default `ResolverType` values as properties (one for unique dependencies and the other for singletons).
-(Please note: These can be overridden if you you wish, or you can store you own `ResolverType` values in a place of your own choosing.)
+(Please note: These can be overridden if you wish, or you can store you own `ResolverType` values in a place of your own choosing.)

 Use the `ResolverType` values belonging to the `Resolvers` class to register dependencies: